Guidelines for Samaṇeras

 11. What to Bring

-• Valid ID like Passport or Aadhaar Card for documentation and Verification
+• Valid ID like Passport or Aadhaar Card for documentation and verification of identity.

 12. Monastery’s Daily Schedule (Indicative)